s-ilent/scss/README.md

   A shadow tone map system is integrated, which allows for true anime-style material shade colouring and light bias.
   Provides a light ramp system that are integrated seamlessly into lighting.
+  Or use the Crosstone system and define your own shadow tones!

 * **NPR**